dortania/OpenCore-Legacy-Patcher/SOURCE.md

 ## Getting Started

 To start, ensure you have python 3.6 or newer installed.
-Additionally ensure that they were downloaded from the offical source, [python.org](https://www.python.org/downloads/macos/).
+Additionally ensure that they were downloaded from the Official source, [python.org](https://www.python.org/downloads/macos/).

 * Python installations either preinstalled or provided with Xcode/Xcode Tools are unsupported due to reliablility issues